anthonycaccese/colorful-simplified-es-de/README.md

 # Colorful (Simplified) for ES-DE

-This is simplified take on the Colorful theme (originally by [viking](https://forums.launchbox-app.com/profile/70421-viking/) & [faeran](https://forums.launchbox-app.com/profile/76940-faeran/)) for [ES-DE](https://es-de.org/)
+This is simplified take on the Colorful theme which was originally created by [viking](https://forums.launchbox-app.com/profile/70421-viking/) & [faeran](https://forums.launchbox-app.com/profile/76940-faeran/)) for Launchbox.

-**Most artwork was originally created by viking & faeran.
-I translated things into the theming engine used by ES-DE.
-The original version of the theme can be found [here](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme)**
+Most artwork was originally created by viking & faeran (_additional artwork credits can be found in the credits section below_).
+I translated things for the theming engine used by ES-DE.
+The original version of the Colorful theme for Launchbox can be found [here](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme)

 ### Changes Made